Killthebug/Bika-Lims-Wiki/Choos-a-WebBrowser-to-Test.md

 If GoogleChrome is going to be used to test BikaLims, then we have to follow these simple steps:

-1. Download the last ChromeDriver from [this google storage.](http://chromedriver.storage.googleapis.com/index.html)
+1. Download the last ChromeDriver from [this google storage.](http://chromedriver.storage.googleapis.com/index.html) (If you are using Chromium, you won't be able to use the latest version, download another.)
 2. Extract the executable and copy it to the expected location of Chrome's executable, for Linux systems is _/usr/bin/google-chrome_
 3. Change the executable permissions to allow Selenium to execute chromediver: `chmod 755 chromedriver`